Kin The Know

 How to treat vaginal yeast infections

-Treatment options for thrush involve taking a prescription antifungal medication.
+Treatment options for thrush involve taking antifungal medication.
 These are available in creams, oral tablets, or dissolving tablets that are placed inside the vagina (called pessaries) [5].

 Antifungal creams or vaginal pessaries usually need to be used for 1-7 days, depending on the product instructions.